Service Observations with SITELLE

 Available dark time and pressure from Large Programs

-Please note that during the semester 2017A, there were ~625 dark hours available (hours between 12 degree twilights Moon illumination less than 50%).
-The dark time is split between MegaCam and SITELLE.
+Please note that during semester 2018B, there will be 95 dark nights available with the Moon illumination less or equal to 50%; this dark time is split between MegaCam and SITELLE.

 Large Programs are using the following RA

 SITELLE PI programs that overlap in RA with the Large Programs will suffer from the competition with the LP.
 Please take this into account when choosing your targets.